thisKai/rust-windows-dll/macro.md

     // ...
 }
 ```
-if the dll name is a valid rust identifier, you can also omit the quotes, e.g:
+if the dll name is a valid rust identifier, you can also omit the quotes:
 ```rust
 use windows_dll::dll;